-High protein foods | Foods to increase your protein intake
+The best high protein foods to increase your intake

 Protein is a core macronutrient that aids with muscle growth and repair.
 If we’re not eating enough protein, staying healthy and recovering after illness or injury becomes more difficult.
-If you’re looking for high protein foods and easy ways to get more protein in your diet, Elisha Edwards has the detailed dietary information you need, below.
+If you’re looking for high protein foods and easy ways to get more protein in your diet, Elisha Edwards has all the detailed dietary information you need, below.

 What is protein?